SaM-92/Optimisation-openai/README.md

 This Streamlit application showcases a basic electricity generation capacity expansion model.
 The primary objective of this model is to minimise fixed and variable costs among a range of generators to match projected future electricity demands.
 Beyond presenting numerical results, our optimisation engine employs OpenAI's API to interpret outcomes in concise, user-friendly paragraphs.
 The diagram below illustrates the foundational structure of this model.

 ![overview](images/overview.png)

-## Model Description
+## Features

-The model first presents a basic optimization formulation of this optimal thermal generator capacity expansion problem, and the impact of variable renewable energy sources (wind, solar).
-It then presents a slightly modified formulation that co-optimizes thermal and renewable capacities.

-The data for this model was originally developed by Jesse D. Jenkins and Michael R. Davidson (last updated: October 3, 2022), where they coded the model optimization in Julia.
-This app transfers it to Python and adds some features to the model.

-Users can import data as a CSV file, or they can use the default values provided in the model.
-The model uses Pyomo, with the GLPK solver to solve the optimization problem.
-In the end, the outputs are sent to the OpenAI API, which interprets them and provides the user with a short paragraph about the decision made by the model.
+-**Data Import:** Users have the flexibility to import their own data in CSV format or utilise default values provided within the model.
+-**Solver:** The model employs Pyomo and utilises the GLPK solver to efficiently solve the optimisation problem.
+-**Decision Insights:** After the optimisation process, the outputs are passed through the OpenAI API.
+This API interprets the results and presents users with a brief paragraph summarizing the decisions made by the model.

 ## Libraries Used

-The app uses the following libraries:

-- Streamlit for web development
+- Streamlit: For web development and user interface
-- Pyomo for optimization
-- Plotly for data visualization
+- Pyomo: For optimisation modeling
+- Plotly: For graphical representations
-- Pandas for data manipulation
+- Pandas and NumPy: For data manipulation and computation
-- Numpy for numerical computation

-## Contact

-Created by Saeed Misaghian

-- 📧 Email
-- 🔗 GitHub
-- 🔗 LinkedIn

-## References
+## Usage

-- Original Model Repository
+To run the app:

+1. Ensure Python and the required libraries are installed.
+2. Clone the repository.
+3. Install necessary dependencies (`pip install -r requirements.txt`).
+4. Run the Streamlit app (`streamlit run app.py`).
+5. Explore the model using either default values or by importing your own data.

+Feel free to contribute, raise issues, or suggest enhancements to this project.